Published By Janet Gershen-Siegel at February 9th, 2018

 You can always ask non-reporting accounts for trade references.
 Also credit accounts of any sort should help you to better even out business expenditures, thus making financial planning less complicated.
 These are providers like PayPal Credit, T-Mobile, and Best Buy.

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, then move to the retail credit tier.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, then move to retail credit.
 These are companies such as Office Depot and Staples.

 Just use your Social Security Number and date of birth on these applications for verification purposes.
 For credit checks and guarantees, use the business’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
-Then move to the fleet credit tier.
+Are there more accounts reporting?
+Then move to fleet credit.
 These are businesses such as BP and Conoco.
-Use this credit to buy fuel, and to fix, and maintain vehicles.
+Use this credit to buy fuel, and to fix and maintain vehicles.
 Only use your Social Security Number and date of birth on these applications for verification purposes.
 For credit checks and guarantees, make certain to apply using the business’s EIN.

 Learn more here and get started toward growing corporate credit.

 Have you been sensibly managing the credit you’ve up to this point?
-Then move onto the cash credit tier.
+Then move onto more universal cash credit.
 These are service providers such as Visa and MasterCard.
 Only use your SSN and date of birth on these applications for verification purposes.
 For credit checks and guarantees, use your EIN instead.

-These are companies like Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are frequently MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are feasible.
+If you have more4 trade accounts reporting, then these are feasible.

 Know what is happening with your credit.
 Make certain it is being reported and fix any inaccuracies ASAP.
-Get in the habit of taking a look at credit reports and digging into the details, and not just the scores.
+Get in the habit of taking a look at credit reports.
+Dig into the details, not just the scores.

 Update the details if there are mistakes or the information is incomplete.
 At D&B, you can do this at: https://iupdate.dnb.com/iUpdate/viewiUpdateHome.htm.
 For Experian, go here: www.experian.com/small-business/business-credit-information.jsp.
 And for Equifax, go here: www.equifax.com/business/small-business.